Rivaedu/WRO2026_FE_SJVL67/schemes/README.md

 <div align="center">

-<em>1) We entered the project of our board that we previusly made, the PCB derived from the schematic, so we could then export it diectly from the EDA platform to JlcPCB and manufacture it.</em>
+<em> We entered the project of our board that we previusly made, the PCB derived from the schematic, so we could then export it diectly from the EDA platform to JlcPCB and manufacture it.</em>

 </div>